Blue Protocol: Star Resonance Tier List

 • Raids are being released upon reset this week, so we are launching our first update of the tier list with the Raid Tier list!

-Tier List (Chaotic Realm)
+Tier List (Chaotic Realm & Stimen Vaults)

-Chaotic Realm
+Chaotic Realm & Stimen Vaults

 Dragon Raids